Fixed-gear bikes (“fixies”) are incredibly polarizing.

 (I’ve always wondered why they didn’t gravitate toward single-speeds with a freewheel, instead.
 That’s just as reliable, but more practical around traffic.
 My best guess is that high-quality freewheels weren’t yet widely available in the 1990s, but drop me a line if you know the story!)

-The urban hipster and messenger subcultures overlapped a lot, especially in the 1990s-2000s, so it’s no surprise that hipsters gravitated toward fixed-gear bicycles.
-For one thing, they’re easy and practically free to convert from vintage road bikes.
+Hipsters probably started riding fixed-gear bikes because the urban hipster and messenger subcultures overlapped a lot in the 1990s-2000s.
+Fixies were not only trendy, but also easy and practically free to convert from vintage road bikes.

-However, keep in mind that not all hipsters ride fixies.
-Everything from geared vintage bikes to Euro-style city bikes are trendy in some circles.
+However, keep in mind that not all hipsters ride fixed-gear bikes.
+Everything from vintage road bikes (with gears) to Euro-style city bikes are trendy in some circles.

-What’s more, not all who ride fixies are hipster.
+What’s more, not all fixed-gear riders are hipsters.
 The legendary Sheldon Brown (a well-known mechanic and prominent cycling author/blogger) was a huge fan of them, yet couldn’t have been farther from the skinny-jeans-and-indie-rock stereotype.

 There’s never a rear brake because the rider can resist the pedals to slow down.
 Many fixed-gear riders actually do use a front brake.
 Some avoid them for aesthetic reasons or to keep cables from tangling during freestyle stunts.
 Tracking racing is the only case where front brakes are truly unnecessary (and often not permitted).